|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The maximum possible rate of glacier mass loss can be quantified via the available net heat flux incident on open water and the heat of fusion of water.
 This glacier mass loss will have immense practical consequences in terms of a future rapid increase in sea level as the glaciers on Greenland and Antarctica shrink.
 Up until now these major land borne glaciers have maintained their size due to the presence of a surrounding ring of floating ice that has prevented the high pressure fluid under these glaciers from escaping.

-World wide geological evidence from the Paleocene-Eocene Thermal Maximum (PETM) period shows that about 56 million years ago there was a transient increase in atmospheric CO2 concentration to about 2000 ppm which caused thermal runaway, warm state trapping and complete melting of the polar ice caps.
-We have every reason to believe that the present ongoing consumption of fossil fuels by mankind, if unchecked, will lead to thermal runaway and warm state trapping.
+World wide geological evidence shows that about 56 million years ago, during the Paleocene-Eocene Thermal Maximum (PETM), there was a transient increase in atmospheric CO2 concentration to about 2000 ppm which caused thermal runaway, warm state trapping and complete melting of the polar ice caps.
+The present ongoing consumption of fossil fuels by mankind, if unchecked, will lead to thermal runaway and warm state trapping.

 THE PHYSICS ISSUE: